 Contributing to the increase in total worth, in 2013 household net worth increased 2.6%.
 As with total worth, this measure has not been adjusted for inflation, and therefore some of the increase in worth could be a result of an increase in price levels.
-Household net worth considers households financial position and includes non-financial assets such as houses.
+Household net worth considers households financial position and includes non-financial assets such as houses2.
 Figure 6 shows the household net worth position by type of asset between 2004 and 2013.

-Figure 6: Household net worth by asset type (2004 to 2013)
+Figure 6: Household and Non-profit Institutions Serving Households net Wealth by Asset Type, 2004 to 2013

-Figure 6: Household net worth by asset type (2004 to 2013)
+Figure 6: Household and Non-profit Institutions Serving Households net Wealth by Asset Type, 2004 to 2013

-- 1. "Households" include non profit institutions serving households (NPISH). - 2.
+- 1. Households include non profit institutions serving households (NPISH). - 2.
 Components may not sum to total due to rounding.

 The main contributing factor behind the 2.6% increase in household net worth between the end of 2012 and the end of 2013 was a 4.8% increase in the value of household dwellings.
-However, the annual growth rate in overall household net worth was lower as a result of slower growth in 'other non-financial' (2.1%) and 'net financial' (0.1%) assets at the end of 2013 compared to the end of 2012.
+However, the annual growth rate in overall household net worth was lower as a result of slower growth in "other non-financial" (2.1%) and "net financial" (0.1%) assets at the end of 2013 compared to the end of 2012.
 Between the end of 2008 and the end of 2013, the total value of UK household dwellings has increased by 20.0%.
 Household dwellings continued to make up over half (52%) of household net worth at the end of 2013.